Beyond Willpower: The Grown-Up's Guide to Fitness Consistency That Actually Lasts

 More importantly, this timeline is influenced by numerous factors:

-Complexity of the behavior
+Complexity of the behaviour

 Existing competing habits